Inference on covariance structure in high-dimensional multi-view data: Methodology

 Here, we consider the latent dimensions, $k_0$ and $\{k_m\}_{m=1}^M$, to be known.
 Section \ref{subsec:hyperparams} describes an information criterion-based approach to estimate them.
 First, we compute the singular value decomposition of each view and let $P_m = U_m U_m^{\top}$, where $U_m \in R^{n \times k_m}$ is the matrix of left singular vectors of $Y_m$ associated to its leading $k_m$ singular values.
 Proposition \ref{prop:reovery_P_m} in the supplementary material shows that $P_m$ approximates the orthogonal projection matrix projecting on the column space spanned by the true signal $F A_m \Lambda_m^\top$ for large values of $n$ and $p_m$.
 Hence, intuitively, for each pair $m \neq m'$, $P_m$ and $P_{m'}$ approximate projections that span subspaces with a partially shared basis, corresponding to the main axes of variation of latent factors that are shared by views $m$ and $m'$.
 Moreover, $\sqrt{n} U_m$ coincides with the principal component estimates of latent factors for $Y_m$ \citep{bai_03}.
 Next, we let $\tilde P$ be the empirical average of the $P_m$'s:

 Finally, the estimate of the latent factors is $\hat F = \sqrt{n} U$, where $U \in R^{n \times k_0}$ is the matrix of left singular vectors of $\tilde P$ associated to its $k_0$ leading singular values.
 Since the latent factors are independent standard Gaussian random variables, the different columns of $F$ span linearly independent directions.
 Therefore, for each column of $F$, at least one $P_m$ will project onto a subspace with its basis including the corresponding direction.
 Hence, the first $k_0$ singular vectors of $\tilde P$ approximately span the same space as the latent factors and their corresponding singular values will approximately be $\geq 1/M$.
 Theorem \ref{thm:recovery_factors_overall} in Section \ref{sec:theory} shows that the Procrustes-Frobenius error in $\hat F$ vanishes as $n$ and the $p_m$'s diverge.
 This procedure (summarized in Algorithm \ref{alg:factor_estimation}) provides an estimate (up to rotation) of the matrix of the latent factors that are active in at least one view.
+Hence, we obtain an estimate of the latent factors that are active in at least one view, instead of trying to infer in which view each latent factor is active.
+This allows us to avoid some of the statistical and computational hurdles associated to such task, while still yielding accurate covariance estimates.
+In Section \ref{sec:bd} of the Supplementary Material, we discuss a way to recover shared and view-specific latent factors.